 Symphony No. 1: Formations

-My first symphony, "Formations," was commissioned by the Geological Society of America and funded by ExxonMobil in celebration of the GSA's 125th Anniversary in 2013.
+My first symphony, "Formations," was commissioned by the Geological Society of America for their 125th Anniversary in 2013.
 The work depicts the geologic processes that created the Rocky Mountains, starting with the initial foundation of the North American continent nearly 2 billion years ago, and culminating in the carving out of the modern Rockies during the last Ice Age.
-"Formations" also explores the relationship between human beings and the earth they inhabit, including the boom and bust of the gold and silver rushes in the 19th century and contemplating the origin of the fossil fuels that make our modern society possible.
+"Formations" also explores the relationship between human beings and the earth they inhabit, including the boom and bust of the gold and silver rushes in the 19th century and contemplating the origin of the fossil fuels drive our our modern society.
 This page collects the recording of the World Premiere with a sampling of the video blogs I created for the piece, a list of performances to-date, and an assortment of the international press the piece received.
 If you're interested in performing the piece, please visit the Contact page.
 Thanks for visiting...and enjoy!

 LISTEN to FORMATIONS